Mappa Burl XXL Small-size Veneers

 One of Poplar's hybrids, European Aspen, is sliced (not rotary-cut) and used in decoration and furniture as a substitute for cherry.

-What are wood veneers?
+What are Wood Veneers?

 Veneers are thin sheets of wood obtained by slicing or peeling.

-Wood veneers are also used to create decorative objects such as lamps, jewelry, bookmarks, and more.
+Veneers are also used to create decorative objects such as lamps, jewelry, bookmarks, and more.

 By assembling several sheets of veneer on top of each other, it is possible to manufacture objects requiring high mechanical resistance, such as skis, bicycle frames, or musical instruments.